paritytech/polkadot/roadmap/implementers-guide/src/types/candidate.md

 struct ValidationOutputs {
 	/// The head-data produced by validation.
 	head_data: HeadData,
-	/// The validation data, persisted and non-persisted.
+	/// The validation data, persisted and transient.
 	validation_data: ValidationData,
 	/// Messages directed to other paras routed via the relay chain.
 	horizontal_messages: Vec<OutboundHrmpMessage>,